home-assistant/home-assistant.io/source/_integrations/valve.mqtt.markdown

   type: string
   default: OPEN
 payload_stop:
   description: The command payload that stops the valve.
-When not configured the valve will not support the `valve.stop` service.
+When not configured, the valve will not support the `valve.stop` service.
   required: false
   type: string
 position_closed:
   description: Number which represents closed position.
-The valves position will be scaled to (`position_closed`...`position_open`) range.
-When a service is called, and scaled back when a value is received.
+The valve's position will be scaled to the(`position_closed`...`position_open`) range when a service is called and scaled back when a value is received.
   required: false
   type: integer
   default: 0
 position_open:
   description: Number which represents open position.
-The valves position will be scaled to (`position_closed`...`position_open`) range.
-When a service is called, and scaled back when a value is received.
+The valve's position will be scaled to (`position_closed`...`position_open`) range when a service is called and scaled back when a value is received.
   required: false
   type: integer
   default: 100